Riggs Bank: Embezzlement of oil revenues from Equatorial Guinea

 In July 2004, the United States Senate published a report that showed that at least $35 million was siphoned off by Teodoro Obiang Nguema Mbasogo, the long-time dictator of Equatorial Guinea, from the account held by the Embassy of Equatorial Guinea in Washington, D.C., at Riggs.

 Simon P. Kareri, the Riggs employee in charge of the Equatorial Guinea and other accounts, was accused of money-laundering in separate charges.
-As the account manager, he allegedly established a fake holding company in his wife's name, and diverted funds into this account.
+As the account manager, he allegedly established a fake holding company in his wife's name and diverted funds into this account.
 In a hearing by the United States Senate Homeland Security Permanent Subcommittee on Investigations, Kareri, under advisement from legal counsel, refused to answer any questions of the panel by invoking his rights under the Fifth Amendment to the United States Constitution.

 In May 2004, the bank was fined $25 million by the Office of the Comptroller of the Currency and the Financial Crimes Enforcement Network for violations of money-laundering laws.

-A long running Justice Department investigation was wrapped up quickly in February 2005 with Riggs pleading guilty and paying a $16 million fine for violations of the U.S. Bank Secrecy Act after a Wall Street Journal article reported December 31, 2004, that Riggs had extensive ties to the CIA, including that several bank officials held security clearances.
-Also in February 2005, the bank and Albritton family agreed to pay $9 million to Pinochet victims for concealing and illegally facilitating movement of Pinochet money out of Britain.
-No similar payment has been made with regard to Equatorial Guinea, as reported in this weekly Anti-Money Laundering Report from the Fair Finance Watch.
+A long-running Justice Department investigation was wrapped up quickly in February 2005 with Riggs pleading guilty and paying a $16 million fine for violations of the U.S. Bank Secrecy Act after a Wall Street Journal article reported December 31, 2004, that Riggs had extensive ties to the CIA, including that several bank officials held security clearances.
+Also, in February 2005, the bank and the Albritton family agreed to pay $9 million to Pinochet's victims for concealing and illegally facilitating the movement of Pinochet's money out of Britain.
+No similar payment has been made concerning Equatorial Guinea, as reported in this weekly Anti-Money Laundering Report from the Fair Finance Watch.
 The abuses at Riggs led Congress to consider forming a single agency with greater authority to enforce money laundering and currency control laws.
 Daniel E. Stipano, deputy chief counsel for the Office of the Comptroller of the Currency, said, "What happened with Riggs is unacceptable.
 It cannot be repeated."

 Riggs admitted criminal liability for failing to prevent money laundering.